 Dimensions (LxWxH): 7 x 7 x 11 inches | Weight: 6 pounds | Wattage: 80 W | Dishwasher Safe: Yes

 Related: The Best Vitamix Blenders

-What We Like: Gets the maximum juice out of fruits, high-quality construction, suction cups on the bottom provide great grip
+What We Love: Gets the maximum juice out of fruits, high-quality construction, suction cups on the bottom provide excellent grip

-What We Don't Like: Takes up a lot of space, requires some force to pull lever
+What We Don't Love: Takes up a lot of space, requires some force to pull lever

 If you’re making a lot of juice, this manual model is nearly as efficient as an electric machine.
 Made from high-quality stainless steel and cast iron, this large juicer is easy to clean, long-lasting, and durable.
 Most importantly, it can handle most citrus fruits including pomegranates.